GeoKnow/LinkedGeoData/README.md

 * [LinkedGeoData Debian Package](http://cstadler.aksw.org/repos/apt/pool/main/l/linkedgeodata/)

 After installing these packages, the following essential commands will be available:
-* `lgd-createdb`
+* `lgd-createdb` (provided by linkedgeodata)
-* `lgd-query`
+* `sparqlify-tool` (provided by sparqlify, supersedes the former lgd-query command)

 Read the section on data conversion for their documentation.

 ### Alternative set up
-In [/bin](https://github.com/GeoKnow/LinkedGeoData/tree/master/linkedgeodata-cli/bin) you find the following setup helper scripts.

-The following ones are aimed at easing the LinkedGeoData setup:
+In [/bin](https://github.com/GeoKnow/LinkedGeoData/tree/master/linkedgeodata-cli/bin) you find the following setup helper scripts which are aimed at easing the LinkedGeoData setup directly from source; without a debian package:

 * `lgd-apt-get.sh`: Installs all required system packages using apt-get (postgres, postgis, osmosis, git and maven)